 - 95 Public health workers (nurses, midwives and medical doctors)

-Together with all those involved, this project by Hilfswerk Austria International has even succeeded in reducing maternal and child mortality by 80%!
+Together with all those involved, this project by Hilfswerk International has even succeeded in reducing maternal and child mortality by 80%!